SystemFw/blog/content/staging/paxos-failures.md

 build a fault-tolerant log: each WOR represents a specific position of the log, and each log position can be written once, which makes the log strongly consistent.
-Logs can then be used to persist commands for an arbitrary state machine, opening the way for general purpose fault-tolerant distributed systems.
+Logs can then be used to persist commands for an arbitrary state machine, enabling fault tolerance for general purpose distributed systems.

 ## System and Fault model